isi-nlp/ai2/README.md

-A better way of processing commonsense datasets [Link](https://github.com/ChenghaoMou/textbook) and the [boilerplate](https://github.com/ChenghaoMou/libert) are now alive for preview.
-They will replace this repo in the near feature.
+~~A better way of processing commonsense datasets [Link](https://github.com/ChenghaoMou/textbook) and the [boilerplate](https://github.com/ChenghaoMou/libert) are now alive for preview.
+They will replace this repo in the near feature.~~

+Please use `master` branch for individual experiments.
+This `new` branch should be used as a reference for comparative model evaluation on HPC.
+Some reported converge issues with this branch so proceed with caution.

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/) ![PyPI - License](https://img.shields.io/pypi/l/textbook) ![Madein](https://img.shields.io/badge/MADEIN-ISI-brightgreen)